apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘The Acolyte’ Reaches 4.8 Million Views in One Day, Biggest Disney+ Launch of 2024**
+**Biden's 'perpetual state of confusion' on display in Normandy amid rising cognitive questions**

-You can read more about it [here](https://variety.com/2024/tv/news/the-acolyte-ratings-viewers-biggest-disney-2024-1236028166/).
+You can read more about it [here](https://www.foxnews.com/politics/bidens-perpetual-state-confusion-display-normandy-amid-rising-cognitive-questions).

 ## Requirements
 - Python 3.8